vacp2p/rfc/content/docs/rfcs/67/README.md

 ## 4. `LIGHTPUSH`

-The `LIGHTPUSH` protocol MUST be enabled solely on Light clients.
+The `LIGHTPUSH` protocol MUST be enabled on Status light clients.
+A Status `RELAY` node SHOULD implement `LIGHTPUSH` to support light clients.
-Status light clients are able to publish messages to the [64/WAKU2-NETWORK](/spec/64), without running a full-fledged [11/WAKU2-RELAY](/spec/11) protocol.
+Peers will be able to publish messages, without running a full-fledged [11/WAKU2-RELAY](/spec/11) protocol.

 When a Status client is publishing a message,